davidazulay9573/full-stack-react-nodejs/README.md

-# Getting Started with `Card-Actions` project !
+# `Card-Actions` project !
- `Card-Actions`

-is a system that includes logging in and registering users as a standard or business user,
+Is a system that includes logging in and registering users as a standard or business user,

 Includes authentication process using `Json Web Token` technology.